fexter-svk/EIE-1sYear-project-FPGA-/hl_simulation/README.md

 ### ver 0.3
--Added an algorithm to detect head, right hand, left hand, waist and torso
+- Added an algorithm to detect head, right hand, left hand, waist and torso

 ### ver 0.2
 - Added a function to __Filter out the image__:  (CleanImage(image))